NSideas/fairport/MODULES.md

 ## Related News List

-The Related News List displays articles related to the current article.
+The Related News List displays the three most recent articles related to the current article by category.

 ```html
 <div class="related-news-section secondary-content-area">